-- An earned bachelor’s degree in Physician Assistant studies from a regionally accredited college or university, or an earned Associate or Diploma in Physician Assistant studies to be eligible for the non-bachelor equivalency option.
+- An earned bachelor’s degree in Physician Assistant studies from a regionally accredited college or university, or an earned Associate or certificate in Physician Assistant studies to be eligible for the non-bachelor equivalency option.
 (Please contact an Enrollment Counselor at 877.469.2878 for more information about the non-bachelor PA equivalency option)

 Tuition and Financial Services+

 Tuition: $390 per credit hour (2014-2015 school year)

 Note: All fees and tuition are subject to change.